-Information from SLID, 2007 is tabled below.
-As the table indicates, working-age persons with disabilities had an employment level of 48% nationally.
-A total of 34% of adults with disabilities reported as being unemployed or not participating in the labour force and 18% reported having a change in their labour market status during the year and are recorded as "Other" in SLID1.
-For the same period working age persons with disabilities in Newfoundland and Labrador had an employment rate of 33.4% and 45% reported being unemployed or not participating in the labour force.
-A total of 21.6% of those responding from Newfoundland and Labrador reported a change in their labour market status as designated by "Other".
+Information from SLID, 2010 is tabled on page 3.
+As the table indicates, working-age persons with disabilities had an employment level of 47% nationally.
+A total of 36% of adults with disabilities were unemployed or not participating in the labour force.
+Information on those reporting a change in their labour market status during the year and recorded as "Other" in SLID1 was unavailable.
+For the same period working age persons with disabilities in Newfoundland and Labrador had an employment rate of 34%, and 47% were unemployed or not participating in the labour force.
+Information on those responding from Newfoundland and Labrador reporting a change in their labour market status as designated by "Other" was unavailable.
 For both Newfoundland and Labrador and Canada the employment level of persons with disabilities was lower than for the population of persons without disabilities.